Meerut Central metro station

-Meerut Central metro station is an elevated under-construction station on the Delhi–Ghaziabad–Meerut RRTS corridor (also known as the Namo Bharat corridor) located in Meerut, Uttar Pradesh, India.
-It will serve both regional rapid transit (RRTS) trains and the local Meerut Metro service.
-The station is being built by the National Capital Region Transport Corporation (NCRTC).
+The Meerut Central metro station is an underground Meerut Metro station on the Delhi–Meerut RRTS corridor (also known as the Namo Bharat) serving the central area of Meerut in Uttar Pradesh, India.
+It serves as a halt for Meerut Metro trains that run at a speed of 120 km/h.
+The RRTS trains, which do not stop here, pass through the station at a speed of 160 km/h.
+The station is constructed, owned and operated by the National Capital Region Transport Corporation (NCRTC).
+The station was inaugurated on 22 February 2026.